joshtynjala/actionscript-3.0-developers-guide/client-system-interaction/printing/advanced-printing-techniques.md

     myPrintJob.start();

-The `copies` property gets the value for the number of copies set in the operating system’s Print dialog.
+The `copies` property gets the value for the number of copies set in the operating system's Print dialog.
 The `firstPage` and `lastPage` properties get the page range.
 The `orientation` property gets the paper orientation setting.
 These properties can be set to override the values from the Print dialog.
 The following example sets these properties: